Post-COVID tourism surges in Madrid | DW | 26.10.2021

 "We have a history of vaccinations and we are very responsible," said Madrid resident Julia Villalva, 28.

 COVID has changed Spain.
-In a country which traditionally values late nights and midnight dinners, evening gatherings have been pushed up to earlier hours, as many establishments and bars are still closing early — even after the 11 pm curfew was lifted in June.
+In a country that traditionally values late nights and midnight dinners, evening gatherings have been pushed up to earlier hours as many establishments and bars are still closing early — even though the 11 p.m. curfew was lifted in June.

 The lockdowns have, however, caused some locals to question Spain's economic dependence on tourism.
 As borders remained closed, many jobs also disappeared.
 This, Barreiro says, is what led to many legal exceptions being made for international travelers while Spanish residents were subjected to the curfew earlier this year: